 Encourage Goal Setting Among Non-Pros

-• Encourage L1 exhibitors to step up into their Youth/Amateur/Select class at the weekend shows to help support the shows and class sizes
+• Encourage Level 1 exhibitors to step up into their Youth/Amateur/Select class at the weekend shows to help support the shows and class sizes

 • Give exhibitors something to strive for, and push themselves outside of typical comfort zones with challenging patterns and more diverse competition in the Finals